jejellyroll-fr/pokenum/readme.md

-2. Access the Pokenum API at `http://localhost:8080`.
+2. Access the Pokenum front at `http://localhost:8080` or the Pokenum front API at `http://localhost:8000`

 ## Usage